asciinema/asciinema.github.io/docs/manual/server/self-hosting/configuration.md

 ### Stream limit

-By default, there's no limit to the number of streams a user can have.
+By default, there's no limit to the number of live streams a user can have.

 You can set a limit for each user individually in the [admin panel](admin.md).

 If you'd rather set a stream limit for everyone by default then set `DEFAULT_STREAM_LIMIT` to the maximum number of streams.
-Changing this doesn't affect existing users though, so you may still want to update the limit manually for each existing user.
+Note that __changing/setting the default limit only affects new users__ - existing users retain their current limits and must be updated individually in the admin panel.

 ## Advanced configuration